Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-All media outlets are either owned outright by the government or closely affiliated with it.
-Privately owned newspapers, such as the Arabic daily Al-Khaleej and its sister, the English-language Gulf News, are heavily influenced by the government, which provides subsidies, and both rely heavily on the official UAE news agencies for content.
-All broadcast media, also solely state-owned, provide only the official view on local issues.
+Media outlets in the UAE are either government owned or have close government affiliations.
+Privately owned newspapers such as the Arabic daily Al-Khaleej and its sister paper, the English-language Gulf News, are heavily influenced by the government.
+Most major papers receive government subsidies and rely predominantly on the official UAE news agencies for content.
+Almost all Arabic-language broadcast media that target the domestic audience are state owned and provide only the official view on local issues.
 In 2005, the government of Dubai formed the Arab Media Group to operate as its media arm.
 The group publishes two newspapers and controls two local radio stations.
-Even though it promises a freer and more professional outlook, the group is still operating under the 1980 Press Law.
-This concentration of media ownership in the hands of the government and its close business allies has hindered the country’s ability to practice freedom of speech and develop media independence.
-The close alliance between the few business owners and the ruling families makes any criticism of the government and its laws impossible.
+Even though it promises a freer and more professional perspective, the group still operates under the 1980 Law for Printed Matter and Publications.
+Satellite television is widespread and provides uncensored access to international broadcasts.